franjuanele/tfm-word-painting/README.md

 This file contains a (slightly modified, with added entries) file with what we have used as stopwords.
 The original file is taken from <https://github.com/stopwords-iso/stopwords-it>, and some entries have been added after we noticed some words that we thought were stopwords but weren't being considered.

+## `sorted_tfidf.csv`

+This table contains a list of stems together with their tf-idf score.

 ## `fitted_models.RData`

 This is a file which allows for instant loading of the pre-fitted models (although they do not take that much time to fit).